tendermint/tendermint/docs/nodes/logging.md

 ## Logging

 Structured logging adds detail to logs and allows the node operator to better identify what they are looking for.
-Tendermint supports log levels on a global and per module basis.
+Tendermint supports log levels on a global and per-module basis.
 This allows the node operator to see only the information they need and the developer to hone in on specific changes they are working on.

 ## Configuring Log Levels